GoldenChrysus/rstocksbot/README.md

 ### Using NPM

-To install, use NPM to install the package
+To install, install the package via NPM:

 ```
 npm install rstocksbot
 ```

-Navigate to the directory that contains the install.
+Navigate to the directory that contains the install:

 On Linux, this is usually "~/node_modules/rstocksbot"